 It’s Significantly Cheaper

 The cost savings of dental tourism are significant, and these savings are compounded if you need multiple procedures.
-A root canal typically costs about $1,250 in the U.S. The same procedure in Palomas, Mexico costs about $240.
+A root canal typically costs about $1,250 in the U.S. The same procedure in Mexico costs about $250.
 That’s a $1,000 in savings just for one root canal!

-A porcelain crown costs about $1,200 in the U.S. and $230 in Palomas, Mexico.
+The average cost for a porcelain crown in the U.S. is about $1,200; in Mexico, it costs around $260.
 And since people frequently need crowns and root canals at the same time, these savings can add up quickly.
-You can also get affordable dental implants (about $1,500 in Mexico vs. $2,250 in the U.S.), bridges, and dentures.
+You can also get affordable dental implants (about $1,800 in Mexico vs. $4,000 in the U.S.).
 If you’d like to learn more about how much you can save, visit our cost savings page.

 One of the biggest myths associated with dental tourism is that it isn’t safe.
 Mexico is a big country, and just like when you travel anywhere else, you need to do some research in advance to know where to go.
-Some cities are dangerous for tourists, but many small towns (like Palomas, Mexico) actually cater to U.S. tourists seeking dental care.
-These cities are close to the U.S. border, and are very safe for travel.
+Some cities are dangerous for tourists, but many border towns actually cater to U.S. tourists seeking dental care.
+These cities are close to the U.S. border and are very safe for travel.

-It’s important that you look into the clinics before you hire anyone to perform dental work.
+It’s important that you look into the dental clinics before you allow anyone to perform dental treatment on your teeth.
 Use a reputable dental tourism agency to help connect you with the best dentists.
 Also, read patient reviews online to make sure you’re working with someone you can trust.